TiffanyVlaar/TiffanyVlaar.github.io/CV.md

 ***Leadership Experience:***
 - Board Member [One World Seminar on Mathematics of Machine Learning](https://www.oneworldml.org).
-- Founding member and co-lead of the UK-wide [Piscopia Initiative]({{TiffanyVlaar.github.io}}/jekyll/update/2020/09/10/PiscopiaInitiative.html), 2019-2022.
+- Founding member and co-lead of the UK-wide [Piscopia Initiative]({{TiffanyVlaar.github.io}}/Piscopia), 2019-2022.
 The aim is to increase women and non-binary participation in mathematical research.
-- Committee member of the IMA, Early Careers Mathematicians Committee, 2021.
+- Committee member of the [IMA](https://ima.org.uk), Early Career Mathematicians Committee, 2021.
-- Co-organiser of first UK-wide virtual Mathematics of Data Science (MathODS) graduate student conference, 2020.
+- Co-organiser of first UK-wide virtual [Mathematics of Data Science (MathODS)](https://maths-of-data.github.io) graduate student conference, 2020.
 - Vice President SIAM and IMA Student Chapter University of Edinburgh, 2018-2020.

 ***Work and Teaching Experience:***